aschulm/battor/README.md

 ### Firmware

-To build the firmware you will need avr-binutils, avr-gcc, avr-libc, and avrdude.
+To build the firmware you will need avr-binutils, avr-gcc, and avr-libc; to flash it to the BattOr you need avrdude.

     $ make
-    $ make flash (hit the reset button on BattOr as you do this)
+    $ make flash (hit the reset button on BattOr as you hit return)

 ### Software